grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.67.2015.9
+- New canvas: fix stroking while skipping leaving the stroke on a fresh canvas
+- New canvas: allow undo/redo with simple Z and Y
+- New canvas: handle color changing mid-stroke
+- New canvas: option to select colors with double press of 0-9 instead of shift
+- New canvas: handle play limit

 1.66.2015.9
 - New canvas: silence the "periodsToSeconds" bogus error
 - New canvas: add code to investigate server error on submitting